-- 2.2.6.1.
-"Minimum risk manoeuvre" means a procedure manoeuvre aimed at minimising risks in traffic, which is automatically performed by the system after the end of a transition demand phase as risk mitigation strategy in case the human driver has not resumed manual control of the vehicle. - 2.2.6.2.
-"Severe failure minimum risk manoeuvre" means a manoeuvre performed by the system as risk mitigation strategy in case of a severe ALKS or severe vehicle failure. - 2.2.7.
-"Emergency Manoeuvre" is a manoeuvre performed by the system in case of an sudden unplanned event in which the vehicle is at imminent risk of a collision [and in case of insufficient lead time to transition the control back to the driver,] with the purpose of avoiding or mitigating a collision. - 2.2.8.
+- 2.2.5.
+"Imminent collision risk" describes a situation or an event which leads to a collision of the vehicle with another road user or an obstacle unless an emergency manoeuvre is executed. - 2.2.6.
+"Minimum risk manoeuvre" means a procedure manoeuvre aimed at minimising risks in traffic, which is automatically performed by the system after the end of a transition demand phase as risk mitigation strategy in case the human driver has not resumed manual control of the vehicle. - 2.2.7.
+"Emergency Manoeuvre" is a manoeuvre performed by the system in case of an sudden unplanned event in which the vehicle is at imminent collision risk of a collision [and in case of insufficient lead time to transition the control back to the driver,] with the purpose of avoiding or mitigating a collision. - 2.2.8.
 "Operational speed" is the maximum vehicle speed at which the system may be active [and shall be determined by the capability of the system's sensing technology]. - 2.2.8.
-Speed - 2.2.8.1 "Specified maximum speed" is the speed declared by the manufacturer up to which the system operates under optimum conditions. - 2.2.8.2 "Maximum operational speed" is the speed selected by the system up to which the system operates under current environmental and sensor conditions.
-It is the maximum vehicle speed at which the system may be active and shall be determined by the capability of the sensing system. - 2.2.8.3.
-"Present speed" or "speed" is the current speed selected by the system due to traffic. - 2.2.8.4 "Set speed" is the speed selected by the driver for the active ALKS system, which defines an upper limit for the present speed. - 2.2.9.
+Speed - 2.2.8.1.
+"Specified maximum speed" is the speed declared by the manufacturer up to which the system operates under optimum conditions. - 2.2.8.2.
+"Maximum operational speed" is the speed selected by the system up to which the system operates under current environmental and sensor conditions.
+It is the maximum vehicle speed at which the system may be active and shall be determined by the capability of the sensing system as well as the environmental conditions. - 2.2.8.3.
+"Present speed" or "speed" is the current speed selected by the system due to traffic. - 2.2.9.
 "Detection range" of the sensing system is the distance at which the system can reliably recognise a target and generate an appropriate control signal. - [2.2.10.
 "Operating range" shall be determined from the value of the verified detection range after taking account of the deterioration of components of the sensing system due to time and usage throughout the normal life of a vehicle.] - [2.2.11.
-"Normal life" of a vehicle is understood to be [10] years or [160 000] kilometres.]

-Comment from SDG to 2.2.11:Can be deleted [definition "normal life"] when sensor self test is introduced.
-See paragraph 2.4.3.last bullet point for a first proposal

-2.2.10.
-Failures

-[2.2.10.12.
-A "severe ALKS failure" is a failure specific to the operation of the ALKS that affects the safe operation of the system with an acceptable occurrence.
-Single sensors failures are only considered as such -or when accompanied by another influence affecting the safe operation of the system, e.g. unsuitable environmental conditions, a second failure of the ALKS or of another component in the vehicle.]
+"Normal life" of a vehicle is understood to be [10] years or [160 000] kilometres.] - Comment from SDG to 2.2.11:Can be deleted [definition "normal life"] when sensor self test is introduced.
+See paragraph 2.4.3.last bullet point for a first proposal - 2.2.10.
+Failures - 2.2.10.1.
+An "ALKS failure" is any single failure specific to the operation of the ALKS (e.g. single sensor failure, loss of necessary calculation data for the driving path of the vehicle). - 2.2.10.2.
+"Failure mode" is the operation status of the system in which the system operates with an ALKS failure. - [2.2.10.312.
+A "severe ALKS failure" is a failure specific to the operation of the ALKS that affects the safe operation of the system when in failure mode with an acceptable occurrence.
+Single sensor failures are only considered as such -or when accompanied by another influence affecting the safe operation of the system, e.g. unsuitable environmental conditions, a second failure of the ALKS or of another component in the vehicle.]

-The occurrence of a severe ALKS failure is deemed acceptable if it is comparable to similar failures in other well established and well trusted safety systems (e.g. braking or steering systems).
+The occurrence of a severe ALKS failure is deemed acceptable if it is comparable to similar failures in other well-established and well trusted safety systems (e.g. braking or steering systems).